albert-haliulov/microprofile-healthcheck/README.md

     private String hostname;
 ````

 At the bottom of `docker-compose.yaml` we used `depends_on`.
 It is express dependency between services. `docker-compose up` command starts services in dependency order.
-In our case, `name-service` are started before `ping-service`.
+In our case, `name-service` is started before `ping-service`.

 Let's start it: